Last updated on November 15th, 2021

 I can only speak for the company that I went with and what I’ve heard from au pair friends, so let me tell you about the interview process that I experienced.
 This process is very similar to what other au pairs that have used agencies like this have gone through.
 If you go through a website that just allows you to pay a fee and search profiles, it will be much different!

-I found a company called Scotia Personnel https://www.scotia-personnel-ltd.com/ – here is their website.
+I went through a company that several of my friends had used called Scotia Personnel.
 It’s for Canadians, but there are many other companies in other countries just like them.
 Are you Canadian?
-If not, soon you can find other companies in the blog post I’m writing that discusses au pair companies.
+If not, you can learn more about different au pair companies with this post here!

 I looked through their au pair programs and requirements for each country and eventually settled on Australia.
 The reason I chose Australia was because I already had two friends do that same program previously and I knew they both loved it.
 I had wanted to become an au pair in New Zealand, but the taxes I would have had to pay were more than I wanted to give up!
 Everywhere sounded so amazing though!

 There was an interview process.
 I spoke to a woman with the company several times about the different programs they offered and about what might work for me, what I was looking for, how long I was interested in going, and what I was wanting from a host family.

 After a few of these phone calls and deciding I was interested in going through this company, I had a Skype interview with the owner Marilyn, who interviews everyone (or at least she did in 2014!).
 The interview was about 40 minutes and we just talked about my experience and previous over seas travels (I had none for overseas, but it was okay).

 She approved me, so we then filled out a questionnaire for the host families to read so that they could get to know me a bit.

 My profile was then sent to the Australian sister agency where host families can read your profiles and send you theirs if they think they would be a good match.